 - concerns that have arisen since the prior IRB review,

 - whether adverse events are of the type or frequency expected,

-- changes to the protocol or consent being proposed or required,
+- whether changes to the protocol or consent are required,

 - whether verification is needed from someone other than the researcher that no material changes have occurred since the prior IRB review,